kevinwlu/dsd/Nexys-4-DDR/Lab-2/README.md

 # Lab 2: Four-Digit Hex Counter

+Build a four-digit (16-bit) counter to display its value on 7-segment displays (See Section 10.1 Seven-Segment Display of the refenece manual https://reference.digilentinc.com/reference/programmable-logic/nexys-4-ddr/reference-manual)

 ### 1. Create a new project hex4counter in Vivado

 * Click 'Add Files' then add leddec.vhd